hhprogram/LearningFromData/README.md

 # LearningFromData
-Code used to go through Learning from data course
+Code used to go through Learning from data course.
+Should include HW1 through the final See comments within code for explanations